cmdlab/ML-GWBSE/README.md

 # ML-GWBSE
-Python codes to develop ML models using GW-BSE database (https://hydrogen.cmd.lab.asu.edu/) and applying it with Materials Project (https://next-gen.materialsproject.org/) data.
+Python codes to develop ML models using our GW-BSE database (https://hydrogen.cmd.lab.asu.edu/) and applying it with Materials Project (https://next-gen.materialsproject.org/) data.

 Description of files: